IshanKashyap01/Operating-Systems/Introduction to Memory Management/Memory Management.md

 - The OS dynamically assigns only the required amount of memory to the processes

-## Problem with Contigious Memory Allocation
+## Problem with contiguous Memory Allocation

-- Any free/unused non-contigious space in the main memory will be wasted as only a contigious block of memory can be assigned to a process
+- Any free/unused non-contiguous space in the main memory will be wasted as only a contiguous block of memory can be assigned to a process

 - This is known as **external fragmentation**